 High community transmission challenges Ministry

-Permanent Secretary for Health, Doctor James Fong has tonight stated that if community transmissions of COVID-19 is high, rare outcomes will be more visible.
+Permanent Secretary for Health has stated that if community transmissions of COVID-19 are high, rare outcomes will be more visible.

-His comments come following the death of a 21-year-old COVID positive patient who did not have any comorbidities.
+Doctor James Fong’s comments come following the death of a 21-year-old COVID-positive patient who did not have any comorbidities.

 Fiji was hit by the third wave of the COVID-19 pandemic in mid-December and Dr. Fong says since then, 52 people have died.